 Camera Head Unit bracket I AlSi10Mg I TruPrint 3000

 A satellite star tracker consists of a combination of two optical cameras ("star cameras"), aligned to one another at an angle of around 15 degrees.
 The camera unit (Camera Head Unit = CHU) is protected against thermal and mechanical influences by the CHU bracket, which is normally milled from an aluminum block.
-Compared against this approach, additive manufacturing offers a wealth of advantages, particularly when it comes to the design freedom and quality.
+Compared to conventional methods, additive manufacturing offers a wealth of advantages, especially design freedom and quality.
 The star tracker is part of the "Flying Laptop" satellite, which was developed in 2014 by the Institute of Space Systems at the University of Stuttgart and sent into space to reliably calculate the position and alignment of satellites in outer space.

 The weight was reduced by around 30% as the component topology was optimized.
 The more complex component structures can be manufactured using LMF.

-Despite its lower weight and the lower strength of the aluminum alloy, the printed component is around 43% stiffer.
+Despite its lower weight and the lower strength of the aluminum alloy, the printed component is around 43% more stiff.

-If the bracket is manufactured using a TruPrint system, its total volume is reduced by around a quarter.
+If the bracket is manufactured using a TruPrint system, the total volume is reduced by around a quarter.

-The design of the LMF bracket has been tailored to the stresses to which it will be subjected, resulting in a 48% reduction in peak stresses compared against its conventionally manufactured counterpart.
+The design of the LMF bracket has been tailored to the stress it will undergo, resulting in a 48% reduction in peak stresses compared against its conventionally manufactured counterpart.

-With our software solution, you can consistently count on top-quality products and documentation.
+With our software solution, you can count on consistent top-quality products and documentation.

-Compared against mechanical production, the production costs for a bracket produced using additive manufacturing are up to 70% lower.
-At the same time, its lower weight enables significant cost savings when launching the rocket.
+Compared to mechanical production, the production costs for a bracket produced using additive manufacturing are up to 70% lower.
+At the same time, the lower weight enables significant cost savings when launching the rocket.